Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Appendix

 \subsection{Efficiency Scaling}

 We further analyze the efficiency of Stylos by varying the number of views processed per batch.
 The results in Fig.~\ref{fig:scaling} indicate a clear scaling pattern.
 For very small batches, such as 1–2 views, the average runtime per batch is low, around 0.3 s, but the measurements fluctuate heavily due to overheads and GPU scheduling.
-This makes single-view or extremely small-batch inference unstable, even though the raw latency is minimal.

-As the batch size increases, runtime grows roughly linearly, reaching 0.75 s at 16 views and 4.83 s at 64 views.
-Importantly, once the batch size exceeds 4–8 views, the runtime becomes much more stable, showing only minor variation across repeated runs.

-Memory usage shows a similarly consistent trend: GPU memory rises steadily from 4.16 GB at 1 view to 10.42 GB at 64 views.
+This makes single-view or extremely small-batch inference unstable, even though the raw latency is minimal. \ As the batch size increases, runtime grows roughly linearly, reaching 0.75 s at 16 views and 4.83 s at 64 views.
+Importantly, once the batch size exceeds 4–8 views, the runtime becomes much more stable, showing only minor variation across repeated runs. \ Memory usage shows a similarly consistent trend: GPU memory rises steadily from 4.16 GB at 1 view to 10.42 GB at 64 views.
 The growth is close to linear with respect to batch size, which makes resource requirements easy to estimate when scaling to larger workloads.